 Leaders should worry about who they are rather than seeking to impersonate others, Jesse Sostrin writes.
 He offers instructions on how to uncover your authenticity, such as mapping out what's preventing you from being yourself and the patterns behind such behaviors.

 Charisma is often spoken about when discussing innate qualities, but charisma can be learned, writes Sarah Weber.
 She points to two things that help develop charisma: learning to engage the audience and projecting your passion for what you're discussing.

 Did you know ASPA members receive year-round benefits to connect them with the rest of the public administration community?
 While two of our most obvious benefits are access to the Annual Conference and Public Administration Review, today's ASPA involves so much more!
 Think webinars, e-publications, quarterly magazine editions, student connections, career advancement, thought leadership and so much more.
 Visit our website for more information and contact us with questions.

 Did you know ASPA's website houses news for public administrators?
-From disciplinewide events happening around the world to awards programs to chapter and section news, these news pages provide you with the latest details about what's going on in the discipline.
-Visit our page for community news and our page for chapter and section news.
-Check these pages regularly to keep informed!
+From discipline-wide events happening around the world to awards programs to Chapter and Section news, these news pages provide you with the latest details about what's going on in the discipline.
+See community news here and Chapter and Section news here.
+Check these pages regularly and keep informed!